wind-addons/ElvUI_WindTools/README.md

 1. **TinyInspect Skin**: Apply skin for TinyInspect.
 1. **TomCat's Tour Skin**: Reskin the tooltip and header of TomCat's Tour.
 1. **WarpDeplete Skin**: Reskin the bars in WarpDeplete.
-1. **WeakAuras Skin**: Apply skins for WeakAuras, WeakAuras option.
+1. **WeakAurasPatched Skin**: Apply skins for WeakAurasPatched, WeakAurasPatched option.
 1. **AdiBags Skin**: Apply skin for AdiBags.
 (AdiBags ElvUI Skin is needed)
 1. **Simulationcraft Skin**: Apply skin for Simulationcraft.
 1. **RadierIO Skin**: Apply skin for RadierIO.